ditrix36/pxShader/README.md

    var myImage = img({x:10,y:20,src:"logo.png"});
    myImage.draw();
    ```
-   So here we use the function arc to initialize an object shape and return it to the variable myImage then call the buit-in method          `myImage.draw();` that all object shapes pocess to draw the image.
+   So here we use the function img to initialize an image object shape and return it to the variable myImage then call the buit-in method `myImage.draw();` that all object shapes pocess to draw the image.
 So let's look at the general syntax:

    | paramter | meaning |
    | ---      | ----    |